-Parameters may be defined and instantiated using strings, String parameters use special syntax as tokens such as single quotes ('), double quotes ("), or curly brackets ({}) do not work for string parameter definitions or usage.
+Parameters may be defined and instantiated using strings.
+String parameters must use special syntax; tokens such as single quotes ('), double quotes ("), or curly brackets ({}) alone are not sufficient for string parameter definition or instantiation.

 When defining a parameter that is a character string, the token and delimiter combination str('string') shall be used to define the parameter, where string is be the string to be used as the parameter value.
 When an instance of the parameter is used, the parameter name is called as str(parameter_name).